DongkwanYi/OLEDBOXER/README.md

 After EdgeTX V2.10.RC, The code for SSD1309 driver of OLED is included on the source.
 So I built the mod firmwares using it.

 After hardware mod, flash the firmware in firmwares folder.
+Please check OLEDBOXER/firmwares/README file!

 ie) If you are Radiomaster BOXER user, download "OLEDBOXER2100.bin" and flash it!(don't forget bootloader flashing!)
     Check stick mode after flashing!